simpleledger/conceptual-specification-obsolete/README.md

 An exciting feature of the protocol provides a standardized way to associate entities with blockchain addresses so that bookkeeping can be done on actual balances of an address on the blockchain.
 A validation service provider can then compare balances of blockchain addresses to resolve differences between the ledger.

 ### Example Use Cases:
-* Running tabs between roommates
+* Keeping tabs between roommates
 * Company's stock ledger
 * Government accounting & bookkeeping
 * Product inventory